daveprowse/linux-security/labs/lab-26/lab-26.md

 ## Create an ed25519-based key pair

-If I can, I will use ed-25519 key pairs.
+If at all possible, I use ed-25519 key pairs.
 This can be done by using the `-t` option:

 `ssh-keygen -t ed25519`